Jawbreaker (film)

-Initially conceived by Stein as a horror film, the final screenplay for Jawbreaker instead adopted prominent elements of dark comedy and teen films, with Stein drawing inspiration from Heathers (1988), as well as elements of Carrie (1976) and the films of John Hughes.
+Stein initially conceived Jawbreaker as a horror film, but the screenplay instead developed as a teen film with elements of dark comedy, drawing inspiration from Carrie (1976) and Heathers (1988), as well as the films of John Hughes.
 Stein explained his concept for the film as, "The jawbreaker just came to represent the duality of the poppy sweetness of the girls, of high school and of youth, versus the whole idea that this thing could break your jaw."
+Principal photography began in Los Angeles on January 18, 1998, and concluded on March 10.